Comedian Ralphie May Dies At 45

 He then moved to Los Angeles, honing his craft until his big break, on the first season of the NBC comedy reality show.

-In 2005, May married fellow comedian Lahna Turner, but the couple divorced in 2015.
+In 2005, May married fellow comedian Lahna Turner, but the couple filed for divorced in 2015.
 They share two children.

 Many of May’s comic contemporaries have expressed their grief on Twitter:

-Note: CORRECTION: A previous version of this story stated May and Turner were divorced.
-While the divorce proceedings began in 2015, they had not been finalized.